JamesTsetsekas/gblog/src/content/posts/Bitcoin-Core's-OP_RETURN-Limit-Removal-Sparks-Debate.md

 oldKeywords: ["Bitcoin Core OP_RETURN", "limit removal debate", "blockchain spam concerns"]
 ---

 On May 5, 2025, Bitcoin Core developers announced a controversial decision to remove the 80-byte limit on OP_RETURN outputs in the next software release, as detailed in a GitHub post by developer Greg Sanders.
-This change, formalized in pull requests #32359 and #32406, eliminates restrictions on embedding arbitrary data in Bitcoin transactions, a move that has ignited fierce debate within the crypto community.
+This change, formalized in pull requests #32359 and #32406, eliminates restrictions on embedding arbitrary data in Bitcoin transactions, a move that has ignited fierce debate within the Bitcoin community.
 While supporters argue it aligns policy with real-world usage and improves network efficiency, critics warn it risks bloating the blockchain and diluting Bitcoin's financial focus.
 Here's a breakdown of the decision, its implications, and the community's divided response.

 > Read the announcement: [GitHub PR #32359](https://github.com/bitcoin/bitcoin/pull/32359)